There are currently no vacancies

-We advertise several junior research positions (postdoc positions = research fellowships) each year.
+We advertise several junior research positions (postdoc positions = research fellowships) each year (see above for current positions).
 If you would like to work in the Department in such a position, please contact a member of staff in your research area.
 Some possible sources of funding are listed in the right hand column.
 See also general information, About the Institute, or contact the Department Secretary mathematicsPA@warwick.ac.uk if you have particular questions.

 If you would like to apply for a research fellowship to be held at Warwick, please contact us in plenty of time about the application.

 There are several competitive Fellowship schemes to support talented researchers (some restricted to people who do not currently have a permanent UK position) for periods of 1-5 years.
-These are offered by the EPSRC, the Royal Society and by the EU/ERC.
+These are offered for example by the EPSRC, the Royal Society and by the EU/ERC.
 All provide a full salary plus support for travel, computing, etc; some, as described below, offer funding for a research team.
 The person who wishes to hold the Fellowship applies via a nominated host institution (which need not be their current home institution, and some schemes actively encourage or even demand mobility).
 Warwick has hosted many holders of such Fellowships.
 We welcome enquiries from anyone considering applying for such Fellowships nominating Warwick as the host institution.
 Please either contact a relevant member of the academic staff or email the Head of Department giving brief details of the planned application.
-We need to know well in advance for administrative reasons, but we can also offer help in deciding which scheme is right for you and navigating through the financial and eligibility regulations etc. There are other competitions for more senior fellowships suitable for researchers who already have a permanent position; please contact us if you would like to apply to hold one of these Fellowships in Warwick.
+We need to know well in advance for administrative reasons, but we can also offer help in deciding which scheme is right for you and navigating through the financial and eligibility regulations etc.

-Marie Curie Individual Fellowships.
-No limit on post doc experience but mobility in terms of crossing a national boundary is essential.
-2 year Fellowships.
+Marie Curie Individual Fellowships (2 years funding) No limit on post doc experience but mobility in terms of crossing a national boundary is essential: Researchers must not have resided or carried out their main activity (work, studies, etc.) in the country of their host organisation for more than 12 months in the three years immediately before the call deadline.
 Contact a member of staff to sponsor and work with you on your application.
-Deadline for completed submissions: 14th September 2016
+The annual submission deadline is early September.

 EPSRC fellowships: Postdoctoral (for 3 years); Early Career (for 5 years) and Established Career (for 5 years).
-Research areas for applications need to fall into one of EPSRC's designated "priority areas" (see the section called "Areas in which fellowships are available" in the above link).
-There are no strict deadlines for applications (but applications are only considered twice a year) .
+For the postdoctoral stage, research areas for applications need to fall into one of EPSRC's designated "priority areas".
+There are no strict deadlines for applications, but fellowship applications in the Mathematical Sciences are only being considered for funding twice a year.
 Anyone wishing to apply to hold a Fellowship at Warwick (and who believes they might be eligible) should contact us.
 Currently effective deadlines are July (to reach the December panel) and December (to reach the June panel).

-Leverhulme Early Career Fellowships: 3 years funding for those with a UK degree (PhD at least submitted), and/or a temporary academic position in the UK, and no permanent post in the UK.
-Deadline: 10th March 2016
+Leverhulme Early Career Fellowships: 3 years funding for those with a UK degree (PhD at least submitted, but not more than 4 years postdoctoral experience), and/or a temporary academic position in the UK, and no permanent post.
+Annual deadline in March

 Newton International Fellowships (Royal Society link)(2 years funding plus follow-up money for 10 years) for junior researchers (PhD or 1-2 postdoc positions).
 Only for people who are not UK citizens and who are not working in the UK already.
 Early contact between applicants and Warwick before application is essential.
 Check the Royal Society link for applicantions in particular areas from particular countries.
-Deadline: 9th March 2016
+Annual deadline in March

 Royal Society for the Exhibition of 1851, Research Fellowships (for 3 years).
 Must be within 3 years of completing a PhD.
-Deadline: 18th February 2016
+Annual deadline in Februrary